Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Project Background

-Shopoff DLV QOZ Fund was created to provide equity financing for the Dream Las Vegas hotel and casino, a $545 million development on the Las Vegas Strip, to be managed by Dream Hotel Group and constructed with general contractor McCarthy Building Companies.
+Shopoff DLV QOZ Fund was created to provide equity financing for the Dream Las Vegas hotel and casino, a $545 million development on the Las Vegas Strip, to be managed by Dream Hotel Group and constructed by general contractor McCarthy Building Companies.
 Raised via a “best-efforts” offering, it promised both speculative upside and tax-deferral benefits tied to QOZ rules.

 Recent Developments: Project Fallout Reported